 How to find All Saints' Waterden

 The church is 100 yards off Waterden Lane down a grass track partly hidden by trees.
-It can be accessed either from the B1105 Fakenham - Wells road or from the B1355 Fakenham - Burnham Market road.
+It's exactly a mile down the lane from both the B1105 Fakenham - Wells road and the B1355 Fakenham - Burnham Market road.
 Parking is on verge in the lane.
 The Old Rectory is easily visible from the lane so, if you can see that, you are close.